 The following are two audio recordings I took from Masjid Ibaadillah‘s Annual Black History Program on February 21st, 2016.
 The first part (Session 3) features Anne Ali and professor Aminah Bakeer Abdul-Jabbaar discussing Sister Clara Muhammad: The Legacy of Sister Clara Muhammad and teaching Black Nationalism.
-The second part (Session 4) featured Imam Fateen Seifullah, my wife Margari Hill, professor Aminah Bakeer Abdul-Jabbaar, and myself:
+The second part (Session 4) featured Imam Fateen Seifullah, Margari Hill, professor Aminah Bakeer Abdul-Jabbaar, and myself:

 Join Hind Makki, Ibrahim Abdul Matin, Nsenga Knight and myself, and others tomorrow, 2:30pm on al-Jazeera Stream (@AJStream) for “What is it like #BeingBlackAndMuslim?”: http://stream.aljazeera.com/story/201402132007-0023473. please tweet questions and comments using the hashtag #AJStream.

 The daughter of African immigrants to the American Midwest, Hind Makki (@HindMakki)has long been interested in understanding the impact of migration, race, religion on shaping the development of Western Muslim consciousness.
 Hind has appeared on Al Jazeera’s “The Stream,” Chicago Public Radio and Huffington Post Live; her work is featured in Alarabiya News, AltMuslimah, The Cambridge Companion to American Islam, Common Ground News, The Economist, The Huffington Post, Islamic Horizons, National Public Radio, PolicyMic; and she has published pieces in The New York Times and The Washington Post.
 Hind holds a degree in International Relations from Brown University.